 There's a looong list of companies that have fessed up to data breaches.
 This isn’t just bad press for them.
-If hackers get access to your financial data or personal data (think: account passwords, your birthday, your phone number, etc.), it’s potentially REALLY bad for your bank account.
+If hackers get access to your financial data or personal data (think: account passwords, your birthday, your phone number, etc.), it’s potentially bad for your bank account.
 And it can take a while to unwind the damage.
 If you think your info has been compromised, here’s how to protect yourself.

 theSkimm: If you think you’ve been affected by a data breach, act fast.
 A little legwork now can help you avoid bigger financial headaches later.
-And don’t forget that hackers usually play the long game.
+And don’t forget that hackers may play the long game.
 Just because you don’t see any fraudulent activity right after a breach doesn’t mean you won’t ever.
 Make a habit out of scanning your accounts for at least a few months.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.

 Skimm'd by: Ivana Pino, Stacy Rapacon, and Elyse Steinhaus